 At its worst, Anglicanism collapses into hand-wringing, bringing itself only to mutter under its breath the truths of the catholic faith.
 But that is not Herbert’s attitude.
 At its best, Anglicanism is resilient, tinged with the Creator’s heart for his fledgling creations.
 It does not balk at the desire to touch, see, and taste, and accommodates it as far as her King will allow.

 Fledgling Anglicans like me would see the Reform-minded more at ease with fledgling ceremonialists, and Anglo-Catholics more at ease with the response to Scripture exemplified by George Herbert.
 We share C.S.
-Lewis’s frustration with Anglo-Catholicism, that it is “obedient neither to Canterbury nor Rome.”
+Lewis’s frustration with Anglo-Catholicism, that “they will obey neither our own book nor Rome.”1

 Yet, like Lewis, we are not exactly Reformed, either.
 We are a bit ceremonialist.
 Lewis practiced auricular confession to an Anglo-Catholic priest every Friday afternoon, knelt when receiving holy communion, and was possessed with an extraordinary grasp of the incarnation’s meaning for worldly life.
 In truth, as Turner says, none of these practices are discordant with the Anglicanism of Richard Hooker, John Jewel, and Hugh Latimer.